zio/zio-http/docs/reference/middleware.md

 ## Definition

 Middleware can be conceptualized as a functional component that accepts a `Routes` and produces a new `Routes`.
-The defined trait, `Middleware`, is parameterized by a contravariant type `UpperEnv` which denotes it can access the environment of the `HttpApp`:
+The defined trait, `Middleware`, is parameterized by a contravariant type `UpperEnv` which denotes it can access the environment of the `Routes`:

 ```scala
 trait Middleware[-UpperEnv] { self =>